Osspial/rfcs/text/0000-lang-level-licenses.md

 # Prior art
 [prior-art]: #prior-art

-Mozilla Firefox has shell scripts that automatically generate a human-readable license file: https://github.com/mozilla/application-services/blob/master/DEPENDENCIES.md.
+Mozilla Firefox has Python scripts that automatically generate a human-readable license file: https://github.com/mozilla/application-services/blob/master/DEPENDENCIES.md.
 This isn't entirely complete, as it doesn't contain licenses for Rust's `libstd` or `libcore`, but it's the best I've seen.

 ----